 In addition, it is critical that you are compliant with your doctor’s orders.

-Any additional medical factors that you can control such as your build, weight, smoking, alcohol consumption, high blood pressure, etc.
+Any additional medical factors that you can control, such as your build, weight, smoking, alcohol consumption, high blood pressure, etc.

-Will affect your life insurance rates.
+This will affect your life insurance rates.

 This will help you from a life insurance underwriting standpoint.